 a.
-Scenario 1: A student or staff member either exhibits COVID-19 symptoms or has a temperature of 100.4° or above Actions
+Scenario 1: A student or staff member either exhibits COVID-19 symptoms or has a temperature of 100.4° or above

 - Student or staff member stays or goes home, informs teachers or supervisor and Wendy Broderick, who contacts Public Health.
 Options at that point include the student or staff member gets a COVID-19 test, is seen by a healthcare provider who then determines next steps up to and including a COVID-19 test, or quarantines for a period of 10 days.
 The student's sibling also stays or goes home.
 Siblings who attend other schools should also stay or be brought home.
+Fully vaccinated individuals also need to quarantine and test if exhibiting symptoms.
 The school will need a response from the healthcare provider and/or the results of the COVID-19 test provided to Wendy Broderick.
 School/Classroom remains OPEN. - Communication with cohort families - b.
 Scenario 2: A family member or someone in close contact with a student or staff member tests positive for COVID-19.